 are embedded throughout the curriculum and in the wider life of the school.
 The Junior Leadership Team, Eco Group and School Council are democratically elected as representatives across the school.
 The ethos of the school promotes respect for all and the use of the Family Values scheme complements the focus on British values.

-There are policies on all subject areas of the curriculum and these are available from the Head Teacher on request.
+There are policies on all subject areas of the curriculum on the website and these are available from the Head Teacher on request.